Horse the Band: Earth Tour and Desperate Living (2008–2010)

 In early 2008, Prophet was asked to leave the band.
 In March, the band embarked on their "Earth Tour", a self-funded, self-booked, and self-promoted tour of 47 countries in 90 days.
 The band was able to complete the tour with the help of drummer Jon Karel from The Number 12 Looks Like You.
 The band released a ten-hour, seven-DVD film chronicling their travels in 2010.
 The film was submitted to SXSW and Sundance but was not screened, and was later released for free online.
-Bassist Dashiel Arkenstone left the band after the tour, though he remains on good terms with the remaining members.
+Bassist Dashiel Arkenstone amicably left the band after the tour, citing the difficulty of the band's lifestyle and tour schedule.
 Drummer Jon Karel, having been hired as a substitute, returned to his activities in The Number 12 Looks Like You, leaving only Engstrom, Isen and Winneke.

 On February 2, 2009, HORSE the Band signed to Vagrant Records, a label they stated they had been trying to sign with for nine years.
 The band's most recent full-length album, Desperate Living, was released on October 6, 2009, with new drummer Daniel Pouliot and bassist Brian Grover.
-Grover left the band shortly after the band wrapped up touring in support of Desperate Living and was replaced by current bassist Jeremiah Bignell.
+Grover left the band after touring in support of Desperate Living and was replaced by current bassist Jeremiah Bignell.